leonguyen52/sprout-track/src/components/forms/ContactForm/README.md

 - `contact-form.styles.ts` - Style definitions using Tailwind CSS
 - `contact-form.types.ts` - TypeScript type definitions
 - `README.md` - Documentation

+### Multi-Family Support

+The component supports multi-family functionality by:
+- Accepting a `familyId` prop to associate the contact with a specific family
+- Including the family ID in the API request payload
+- The API endpoint also extracts the family ID from request headers as a fallback

+When using this component in a multi-family context, you should:
+1. Import and use the family context to get the current family ID
+2. Pass the family ID to the ContactForm component
+3. The component will handle sending this ID to the API

 ## Accessibility